Skip to navigation Skip to content Skip to footer

 Be cannabis smart

 Samples collected from student-athletes who only compete in CCAA events are not analyzed for cannabis.
 Accordingly, you will not receive an adverse analytical finding (AAF), or positive test for cannabis.
-Please refer to the CCES website for more information on cannabis considerations for student athletes.
+Please refer to the Sport Integrity Canada website for more information on cannabis considerations for student athletes.

 Complete your education

 All student-athletes competing in CCAA sanctioned sports and designated athlete support personnel must complete online education annually.
-To access courses, log into the CCES online education portal.
+To access courses, log into Sport Integrity Canada's online education portal: education.sportintegrity.ca.
 If you have questions about your education requirements, refer to “Which course should I take?” in this online learning FAQ or email education@cces.ca.

 Know the rules